5803emma/mhphotography-ms4/README.md

  - Checked all links in navbar brought the user to the revelant page
  - Checked the social links directed the user to the correct sites.

-### Issue when Testing
+### Issues when Testing

+1. Due to the acquisition of Cloud 9 by AWS and a resulting change in the IDE, there were problems with the requirements.txt file.
+The only fix seemed to be to manually go through each entry and delete the ones that were not required.

-If the quantity of the cart is left blank and the user presses "Add" this returns an error: invalid literal for int() with base 10: ''
+2. If the quantity of the cart is left blank and the user presses "Add" this returns an error: invalid literal for int() with base 10: ''
 Similarly, in the adjust_cart view, if the quantity of the cart is 1 and no amendment is made, when the user presses "Amend" the same error is returned (see image below).
 Unfortunately I noticed this error on deadline day and did not have time to fix it.